resbaz/nectar-cloud-lessons/Lessons/Lesson_VI/Lesson_VI.md

 Once you are done make sure that your site is back up, and that you can ssh into the instance again.

+Confirm that `today.txt` has your edits in it...

 -- *Slide End* --

 ---